 Few buildings in the world can command the grandeur of the Hungarian National Parliament in Budapest.
 I’ve always considered it to be the most beautiful parliament building in the world.
 The facade of the Hungarian Parliament Building is possibly Budapest’s defining image.

 This Neo-Gothic masterpiece, stretched along the bank of the river Danube, is the third largest parliament building in the world.
 London’s Houses of Parliament served as inspiration for the building’s design and no expense was spared during its construction.
+Over 17 years an average of 1,000 workers toiled on it daily.
+Some materials were hauled across the country to supply the project.
 It was completed in 1902 having been designed for the millennial celebrations of 1896.
 The parliament building comes alive and gets even more beautiful (if that’s even possible) after dark when the city lights come on.

-Both runner-up designs for the Hungarian Parliament were built facing the Parliament building.
-One is the Museum of Ethnography and the other is the Ministry of Agriculture.
+Both runner-up designs for the Hungarian Parliament were built facing the Parliament Building.
+One is the Museum of Ethnography (formerly the Palace of Justice) and the other is the Ministry of Agriculture.
+They are very impressive in their own right.

 13. Vaci Street

 The bustling Vaci Street (Vaci Utca) is Budapest’s most acclaimed shopping street.
 It stretches for over a kilometer from Vorosmarty Square to the Central Market Hall.
+During the Cold War era, its vivid streetlife became a symbol of the “Goulash Communism” that distinguished Hungary from other Eastern Bloc states.
 The street is loaded with souvenir shops, high-end stores, lodging facilities, entertainment facilities, cafes, eateries, bars, and more.
 Off the street, there are old courtyards and shopping arcades.

-Some parts of Vaci Street can feel a trifle touristy but its attractive promenade makes for a perfect stroll in the evening when it is lavishly illuminated.
+Some parts of Vaci Street can feel a trifle touristy, but its attractive promenade makes for a perfect stroll in the evening when it is lavishly illuminated.
 I mostly enjoyed the street for its lively atmosphere and the grand architecture of the surrounding buildings.
+Watch out for the beautiful Art Nouveau Thonet House that is coated with blue Zsolnay tiles.

 Most places on Vaci Street tend to be expensive, and some have dubious pricing policies.
 Be vigilant if you purchase anything.
-Since there are many tourists strolling here, beware of pickpockets.
+Since there are many tourists strolling here, beware of pickpockets and scammers.

 14. Street Food Karavan Budapest

 Feasting on street food is always great.
-In Budapest, you can get a sample of great street food at Street Food Karavan Budapest.
-This hipster-like place with picnic tables has plenty of dining options such as local, Thai, Mexican, Italian etc.
+In Budapest, you can get great street food at Street Food Karavan Budapest.
+This hipster-like place with picnic tables has plenty of dining options such as local, Thai, Mexican, Italian etc. Carry some cash on you as some stalls don’t accept cards.

 15. Budapest’s famous Ruin Pubs

 One of the top things to do in Budapest is visiting one of the city’s famous ruin pubs.
 Ruin bars are makeshift bars that are located in dilapidated old buildings, abandoned industrial spaces and deserted parking lots.
-These buildings were re-purposed into eclectic, exciting bars, where 19th-century architecture is combined with cars hanging from ceilings and bizarre paintings hanging upside down on walls, illuminated by funky lighting.
+These buildings were re-purposed into eclectic, exciting bars, where 19th-century architecture is combined with cars and vintage computers hanging from ceilings.
+You can also see bizarre paintings hanging upside down on walls, illuminated by funky lighting.

 Most of Budapest’s ruin pubs are situated in Budapest’s trendy 7th district, formerly a thriving Jewish community.
 Each ruin pub is unique, but they all share certain similarities.
 Jacky and I went to Szimpla Kert, the oldest and most famous ruin pub.
+Szimpla came to fruition simply because its owners were reluctant to pay for the ramshackled building’s renovation and they simply just piled it with junk and rebranded it!
 Other popular ruin bars are Kuplung, Instant, and Mazel Tov.

 Day 2 in Budapest: